eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 10 - Support Vector Machines.md

 	* "President of United States" -> changes over time
 	* Simple models like Naive Bayes is favored
 	* Feature selection can be bad in protecting against concept drifts

+## Pair wise learning
+* Ai to classify instance pairs as correctly ranked or incorrectly ranked
+*